 Access the Swagger UI

-Navigate to http://localhost:8000/docs in your web browser to open the Swagger UI interface.
+Open your web browser and navigate to http://localhost:8000/docs to access the Swagger UI interface.

 2